-Sewickley Valley Hospital opened in 1907 and was a true community hospital because residents of Sewickley donated land for it and raised the funds to construct it.
+Sewickley Valley Hospital opened in 1907 and was a true community hospital as residents of Sewickley donated land for it and raised the funds to construct it.
 It opened with 14 beds and has continued to grow and expand with the time.
 It is now part of the Heritage Valley Health System.

 Founded in 1866 and originally known as Homeopathic Medical and Surgical Hospital and Dispensary, what is now Shadyside Hospital was once located in downtown Pittsburgh.
 In 1884, the hospital started the area’s first nursing school.
 The hospital moved to Shadyside in 1910, and in 1938 it changed its name to Shadyside Hospital.
 It became part of UPMC in 1997.